hd2326/Manatee/README.md

 **Model Benchmarking:**

-We examined whether Manatee is able to capture biological information, by benchmarking its two modes:
+We examine whether Manatee is able to capture biological information, by benchmarking its two modes:

 The “predict” mode encodes original transcriptomes (X), reparametrizes the latent space as decoder inputs Z*, and reconstructs X’.